-Allergic reactions to herbs can happen because the herb has been sprayed with chemicals in the growing or storing process.
+Allergic reactions to herbs can happen due to allergies like hay fever or because the herb has been sprayed with chemicals in the growing or storing process.
 Always purchase herbs and spices from reputable dealers or grow your own.

 Herbs work in the body to nourish everything from the skin to the brain.
 They act slowly to support the body and reverse damage.
 Sometimes the synergy obtained from a combination of herbs is the best solution.
 When treating a cough, an herbalist may recommend several herbs such as wild cherry bark, mullein, and eucalyptus.
 Each herb works on a different part of the body to soothe and protect.
 Also no two people are alike.
 Using a combination of herbs helps to ensure that the patient receives the greatest chance of recovery.
 If one doesn’t help, maybe the other one will!

 Certain herbs act as catalysts and should not be used alone.
 Examples include capsicum, lobelia, sassafras, mandrake, tansy, snake root, wormwood, woodruff, poke root, and rue.
 Most herbs should not be taken all the time on a regular basis.
 Exceptions to this rule include broad based super foods like green drinks, seaweed, garlic, cabbage, onions, bee products, and ginseng.
 These super foods are very effective in stimulating the body’s immune system.